What Are Normal Estrogen Levels in Men and Women? - Balance My Hormones TRT in the UK

 How to increase estrogen naturally?

-Eat estrogen boosting foods
+Eat estrogen-boosting foods

-One of the best ways of increasing estrogen levels naturally is by eating foods that boost its level in the body.
-Popular examples of estrogen boosting foods are flax seeds, soybeans, sesame seeds, berries, peaches, dried fruits, garlic and wheat bran.
+One of the best ways of increasing estrogen levels naturally is by eating foods that boost their levels in the body.

 Take supplements

-Supplements like vitamin D supplements and vitamin B supplements are also very helpful in boosting estrogen levels.
 However, if you are taking any other medications, you should first talk to your doctor before taking these supplements.
-It is because these supplements may react with the ingredients of medications that you are already taking.
+This is because these supplements may react with the ingredients of medications.

 Maintain a healthy body weight